HardlyDifficult/Crypto/Tutorials/Decentraland/JukeBox.md

 The position entered is relative to the tile's origin.

-## Define the songs to be included
+## Define the Songs to be Included

 In the `SampleScene` class, add `songs`: